rjodhawa/VanillaOffers/Readme.md

 # Latest Updates
 08/27/2018
+8:06 PM
+All things pertaining to posting an offer is done.
+As a use case, a logged in user can post any offer with all the validation test pre performed.

+08/27/2018
 2:58 AM
-1. googleID is stored in cookies, this information is used to decide if a person should be able to see myOffers and postOffers page.
+googleID is stored in cookies, this information is used to decide if a person should be able to see myOffers and postOffers page.
 Only a logged in user can see theses pages.

 08/22/2018
 12:03 AM
-1. User can now login and logout (via google).
+User can now login and logout (via google).
 I intend to addd facebook login soon.
-2. Anyone who visits the website can see all the offers currently available in the database.
+Anyone who visits the website can see all the offers currently available in the database.

-# While posting an offer
+# While posting an offer (Posting offer done)
 1. check is this.state gets everything needed for the form to post (without location) (done)
 2. check is server posts this offer to mlab (done)
 3. if the offer is visible on the home page (done)